OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

     Protocol tuning parameter that specifies in milliseconds how often an RTPS Writer announces the availability of data.

     See :omgspec:`rtps:8.4.7.1 RTPS Writer` for more information.

-  .. prop:: ResponsiveMode=<boolean>
-    :default: ``0`` (disabled)

-    Causes reliable writers and readers to send additional messages which may reduce latency.

   .. prop:: max_message_size=<n>
     :default: ``65466`` (maximum worst-case UDP payload size)